Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/creating-project/index.en.md

 ## Creating a Pipeline Server

-It is recommended to create the Pipeline Server now, which will host your AI workflows later.
+It is recommended to create the Pipeline Server now, which will host your AI pipelines later.
 That's what we will do now:

 1. In the top menu, open the *Pipelines* tab and then click on *Configure pipeline server*.
 ![02-02-pipelineserver01.png](02-02-pipelineserver01.png)